 Within the museum, there are several interesting permanent exhibits.
 My favorite exhibit is the merci train car, which was given to Arizona from France in 1948 after the conclusion of World War II.

-When the war was over, France sent over a train car full of donated items to each state to thank the US for its participation and support in the war.
+When the war was over, France sent over a train car full of donated items to each state to thank the US for its participation and support.

 Another popular exhibit in the museum is the Magma, Arizona Railroad Engine.
-This engine was used to move copper ore between Superior and Magma, Arizona.
+This engine moved copper ore between Superior and Magma, Arizona.
 It was in service for 54 years before being retired.

 There are several trains that take visitors throughout the park.
 The Arboretum Train takes riders throughout the park’s two-acre desert area and is a great hidden gem within the railroad park.